 4-5 p.m., N-320, Ag Science Center

-September 19th: Don Keach, Intellectual Property - University of Kentucky, Technology Transfer and Intellectual Property Development: Patenting your ideas.
-Why do this?
+September 19th: Don Keach, Intellectual Property - University of Kentucky, Technology Transfer and Intellectual Property Development: Patenting your inventions.
+How and why?

-October 17th: Bruce Webb, UK Department of Entomology and ParaTechs founder: The entrepreneurial spirit.
-There will be a reception and tour of ParaTechs facilities after the seminar along with two additional UK startup companies on the same campus.
+October 17th: Bruce Webb, UK Department of Entomology and ParaTechs founder: The unbridled entrepreneurial spirit.
+There will be a reception and tour of ParaTechs' facilities after the seminar.

 November 14th: Betty Newsom, UK CAFE Grants Officer: The grant budget and justification.